Benjamin Franklin once said,

 If your goals are built around developing brand awareness, driving traffic to your website, generating sales leads, converting leads into customers, and improving customer retention, it goes without saying that you’ll need to create content that allows you to accomplish all of these things.

-To do this, Doug Kessler of Velocity Partners advises that you go with the one home run per quarter strategy.
+To do this, thought leader Doug Kessler has advised that you go with the one home run per quarter strategy.

 For Kessler, a home run can mean anything from a 65-page ebook to a 30-page white paper.